tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 ### Client Hello

-To indicate the support for passing Attestation Results in TLS following the passport model, clients include the results_proposal and/or the results_request extensions in the ClientHello message.
+To indicate the support for passing Attestation Results in TLS following the Passport Model, clients include the results_proposal and/or the results_request extensions in the ClientHello message.

-The results_proposal extension in the ClientHello message indicates the Verifier identities from which the client can relay Attestation Results, when requested using a CertificateRequest message.
+The results_proposal extension in the ClientHello message indicates the Verifier identities from which the client can relay Attestation Results.
 The client sends the Attestation Results in an `Attestation` handshake message after the `Certificate` message.

 The results_request extension in the ClientHello message indicates the Verifier